G-Research/fasttrackml/benchmarks/README.md

 ## 2. Getting Started <a name="getting-started"></a>

-To run the performance benchmark ensure you have docker and docker compose installed and run the following command:
+To run the performance benchmark ensure you have Docker and Docker Compose installed and run the following command:

 ```bash
 ./run.sh